Jerryx2020/TTC_Delay_Analysis/README.md

 ## Large Language Model (LLM) Usage Statement

 This project utilized ChatGPT (ChatGPT-4o model) to assist in various stages, including research, data analysis, code development, and writing.
-All records of ChatGPT usage are documented in the `other/llm` folder, ensuring transparency and alignment with academic integrity standards.
+All records of ChatGPT usage are documented in the `other/llm` folder, ensuring transparency.